F.A.Q

 Q. Can you recommend places to stay?

-A. We would advise you to check trip advisor for this.
-Though there are many hotels and Guesthouses within walking distance of the studio.
+A. We would advise you to check Trip Advisor for this.
+There are many hotels and Guesthouses within walking distance of the studio.

 Q. Can you recommend a restaurant in the local area?